-"Another four or five hours."
+"Another five hours or so."
 He checked his phone.
 "So, until six A.M?
 And you're not busy."
 I believed, somehow, he could decipher what the numbers on my computer screen meant.
 "And what happens if you come in late in the morning?"
 "A dollar a minute to the day driver."
 "How's business as a whole lately?"
 He studied me by what he could see in the rearview and clucked his tongue.
 His voice was plaintive, resigned yet somehow soothing.
 "It could be better."
 "Competition," he said.
 "People are willing to do more for less these days.
 It's unfortunate but that's where we are."
 He began fidgeting with something back there like he was undoing his belt but it couldn't have been that.
+He held a satchel in his lap and fastened his attention to its contents.
 "Your cab number is Four.
 Your name I can see too, but I'll disregard that."
 My permit was held to the back of the sun visor with a rubber band.
-I watched him shuffle and straighten himself before laying out a neat stack of hundred-dollar bills on the console.
 "We are going to help each other tonight."
+He laid down five hundred-dollar bills between the front seats, as clean and crisp as the last ones.
+"You need money and I need a driver."
 I rolled down the window and lit a cigarette.
-He could fuck off if he didn't like it.
+As far as I was concerned, he could fuck off if he didn't like it.
 "To do what?"
 "What's the strangest thing anyone has asked you to do in this line of work?"
 "Don't know," I said.
 "Fellatio?"
 "Is fellatio really that strange?"
-"It's not criminal necessarily."
+"Well, it's not criminal necessarily."
 "Criminal?
 Does that really matter?"
 His attention was drawn to a 737 overhead, its landing gear retreating into its belly, its slats parting like gills.
 "But did you do it?"
-"Not so much," I said.
-"It was the first thing that popped into my head."
+"Not so much," I said and then, "It was the first thing that popped into my head."
 "So that didn't even happen?"
 "Does it really matter if it really happened?"
 "Of course it doesn't.
 Would you have if it had?"
 "I'm straight."
-I blew smoke into the back seat.
+I blow smoke into the back seat.